The Bankrate promise

 How to pay an acquisition fee

-If your leasing company charges an acquisition fee, this expense can either be paid upfront or rolled into the total cost of the loan.
+If your leasing company charges an acquisition fee, you can choose to pay this expense upfront or roll it into the total cost of the loan.

 If you choose the latter option, the acquisition fee will be added to the principal amount of the lease.
 This increases monthly lease payments and costs you more over the long run due to compound interest.

-Adding the acquisition fee to the loan can help, however, if you end up totaling the car.
+However, adding the acquisition fee to the loan can be a wise move if you total the car.
 If you pay the acquisition fee upfront and the car is in an accident, you won’t receive a refund on the acquisition fe,e and you’re out of a car.
-But if you had rolled the acquisition fee into the loan, making it part of your ongoing monthly loan payments for the life of the lease, you at least won’t have to pay the remaining amount.
+But if you rolled the acquisition fee into the loan, making it part of your ongoing monthly loan payments for the life of the lease, you at least won’t have to pay the remaining amount.

 The bottom line

 Acquisition fees can only be avoided if you notice them before you officially sign the contract.
 If you try to negotiate the acquisition fee with the leasing company and have no luck, consider finding a new offer.
 Don’t be pressured to accept the lease terms.